 Casual wear is what you wear daily when not in uniform.
 You can wear what you wish within reason.
 Here’s a small list of what isn’t acceptable for casual wear

 - Skirts any shorter than the diagram above are not allowed (For clarity, if you remove your tights and can see butt cheeks, please don’t wear it).
-If in any doubt, check with an ALO
+If in any doubt, check with a moderator

 - Heels over 3’’ (mid height), or platforms of any kind.